grokking-vietnam/workshop/be002/practice.md

 Behind the scene, Cassandra used a file format named SSTable (Sorted String Table) which was developed by Google.

+Memtables and SSTables are maintained per table.
+The commit log is shared among tables.
+SSTables are immutable, not written to again after the memtable is flushed.
+Consequently, a partition is typically stored across multiple SSTable files.
+A number of other SSTable structures exist to assist read operations:

 ### Practice - Create and Select

+Start to generate new keyspaces and tables and observe how the file structure are changes

 ```
 CREATE KEYSPACE ks2 WITH replication={'class':'SimpleStrategy','replication_factor':1};